The Buyer’s Guide to

 3. Fake Native

 These solutions are built to store metadata and templates outside of Salesforce.
-They will still provide an ability to edit "within" Salesforce but the UI rarely look "Salesforcey".
+They will still provide an ability to edit "within" Salesforce but the UI rarely looks "Salesforcey".
 These solutions still work within Salesforce but very little is actually done with Salesforce automations.
-Technically the most flexible for the company to do whatever they want, but removes flexibility from the developer since metadata and template are stored in external system.
+Technically the most flexible for the company to do whatever they want, but removes flexibility from the developer since metadata and templates are stored in an external system.

 1. Brand and Style Matching